Student Services and Advising

 The New York State Department of Education requires all potential educators to have a well-balanced liberal arts background.
 All candidates for Early Childhood, Childhood, Childhood and Special Education, and TESOL will need eighteen (18) credits in one liberal arts concentration and all Middle Childhood/Adolescence Education candidates will need thirty (30) credits in the area in which they will be seeking their Masters Degree.
 Secondary subjects and TESOL have additional content requirements.
 NYS requires a letter grade of a C or better at the undergraduate level for a course to be accepted towards certification.

-Once you have submitted your Request to Graduate - Notice of Intent form to the Graduate Advising Office, you will receive a personalized graduation packet by mail containing your missing requirements and reminding you of any incomplete requirements.
+Once you have submitted your Request to Graduate - Notice of Intent form to the Graduate Advising Office, you will receive a personalized graduation packet containing your missing requirements and reminding you of any incomplete requirements.
 All important certification information, including your specific program code, will be mailed to you in that packet.
 Do NOT apply before instructed.

 No. You must go online to the New York State Education Department web site to apply for your certification.
 Once you have completed your Masters Degree program and all certification requirements, we will recommend you for certification.
 Do NOT apply before instructed.